 Close, caring relationships are at the heart of our approach and our school culture intentionally fosters strong relationships.
 We prepare students for college, with an emphasis on developing students through liberal arts learning (reading, writing, mathematics, and science).
 Students succeed through classroom environments that are structured for success with clear academic and behavioral expectations, and flourish in our many extracurricular activities and athletic programs.
 Ultimately our goal is to ensure that our students are prepared for college, career and life.

 Each year, students take a base of core classes which include a science, history, English, math, and Spanish (Native and Non-Native) course.
-Additionally, students have the opportunity to choose from a variety of electives each year.
+Additionally, students have the opportunity to choose electives each year.

 In the 11th and 12th grade, students also have the chance to engage with college coursework through AP classes.
 DSST is committed to not just offering AP courses, but to ensuring that students will be successful on the AP exams in order to earn college credit.
 Courses currently offered are AP US History, AP Calculus (AB & BC), AP Chemistry, AP Biology, AP Physics, and AP Spanish.

 Our small school setting allows teachers and students to develop and nurture close relationships to create an inclusive, strong community and a culture where every student is valued for both who they are and their successes.